Peytonjohnhall/CubeMergedWithSphere/README.md

 and he measured the city with the reed, twelve thousand furlongs.
 The length and the breadth and the height of it are equal."

-Bible scholars James Strong and Joseph Henry Thayer translate what a "furlong" is in the Greek tongue:
+A "furlong" is translated from the Greek tongue, by Bible scholars James Strong and Joseph Henry Thayer, as thus:

 Furlong: στάδιον (Strong's G4712, Thayer's Greek Lexicon) "stad'-ee-on" - A measure of length comprising 600 Greek feet, or 625 Roman feet, or 125 Roman paces (Pliny, h. n.
 2, 23 (21), 85),